whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 Alternatively, the Clip with Polygon from Another Layer tool in the Digitizing Toolbar can be used to automatically cut neighbourhood polygons into microhood polygons.

-Since we are creating new microhood records, we'll need to use Brooklyn Integers to get new `WOF:id` values, similar to what we did with new neighbourhood records.
-Lastly, since a change to the `WOF:placetype` value qualifies as a "[Significant Event](https://github.com/whosonfirst/whosonfirst-cookbook/blob/master/definition/significant_event.md)," new microhood records' `WOF:id` will become the `WOF:superseded_by` value in the the original neighbourhood record and the original neighbourhood records' `WOF:id`  will become the `WOF:supersedes` value in these new microhood records.
+Since we are creating new microhood records, we'll need to use Brooklyn Integers to get new `wof:id` values, similar to what we did with new neighbourhood records.
+Lastly, since a change to the `wof:placetype` value qualifies as a "[Significant Event](https://github.com/whosonfirst/whosonfirst-cookbook/blob/master/definition/significant_event.md)," new microhood records' `wof:id` will become the `wof:superseded_by` value in the the original neighbourhood record and the original neighbourhood records' `wof:id`  will become the `wof:supersedes` value in these new microhood records.

 <img width="600" alt="SF OpenData neighbourhood data and updated WOF microhoods projected in QGIS" src="https://mapzen-assets.s3.amazonaws.com/images/sf-neighbourhood-updates/microhoods.png">

 _Image: SF OpenData neighbourhood data and updated WOF microhoods projected in QGIS._

-###Update the locality record
+### Update the locality record

 Now that we've fixed our neighbourhood shapes... what about the locality (city) shape?